My Approach

 The D.O.
 Method: Evidence-Based Self-Discovery

-Most personal development programs ask you to adopt someone else's framework.
+Traditional programs implement various frameworks and put clients into boxes, designed around someone else's theory.
 The D.O.
-Method does the opposite it helps you discover the framework you're already living by, often without realizing it.
+Method does the opposite it takes all that knowledge and discovery packaged in a way that helps you discover the framework you're already living by, often without realizing it, stripped back into simple language and simple steps.

 I've built this approach on decades of psychological research, drawing from cognitive therapy (Beck, 1976), values science (Schwartz, 1992; Hayes et al., 2011), and emotional intelligence frameworks (Goleman, 1995).
-But I've translated that research into something immediately practical: a three-step journey from recognizing your patterns to living more intentionally.
+The key is, I've translated that research into something immediately practical: a three-step journey from recognizing your patterns to living more intentionally.
+Which results in less stress, reduced anxiety, more clarity, higher emotional intelligence and the ability to own what you actually want, carve your path to reach your goals.

 The science behind the steps:

-Your Operating Modes build on established communication style research (Merrill & Reid, 1981) and Jungian psychological type theory.
-Rather than boxing you into a personality category, we help you understand your default responses and learn to access a fuller range of communication styles.
+The steps are build on established communication style research (Merrill & Reid, 1981) and Jungian psychological type theory.
+Rather than boxing you into a personality category, we help you understand your default responses and learn to access the full range of communication styles.
 This flexibility is what emotional intelligence research identifies as crucial for both personal wellbeing and professional effectiveness (Bar-On, 2006).

 Values Discovery uses a behavioural evidence approach grounded in Acceptance and Commitment Therapy and Self-Determination Theory (Deci & Ryan, 2000).
-Instead of asking what you think you should value, we examine where your time, energy, and emotion actually go.
+Instead of asking what you think you should value, we examine how you react when something is important, where your energy, and emotion actually go.
 This distinction matters, research consistently shows that alignment between stated and lived values is one of the strongest predictors of life satisfaction (Wood et al., 2008).

 The Belief Transformation work draws from cognitive behavioural therapy's proven methods for identifying and shifting limiting beliefs (Beck, 2011), combined with contemporary mindset research showing how our beliefs about capability shape our outcomes (Dweck, 2006).
 We organize beliefs into three domains: Self & Worth, Connection & Boundaries, and Expression & Agency based on schema therapy frameworks (Young et al., 2003) that identify the core patterns affecting how we navigate life.